4 Optimization for Machine Learning

 4.3 The Core Idea for Optimization: Gradient Descent

 Imagine you are standing on a foggy mountain and want to get to the lowest valley.
 The simplest strategy is to look at the ground at your feet and take a step in the steepest downhill direction.
-You repeat this process until you can no longer go any further down.
+You repeat this process until further steps no longer reduce the loss.

 This is the core intuition behind Gradient Descent.